-Construction employment has declined across the country as projects are being canceled due to the pandemic.
-This mainly impacts big projects where investors have had to pull money out they had invested since everyone is being walloped financially.
+Construction employment has declined across the country as projects are canceled due to the pandemic.
+This mainly impacts big projects, where investors have had to withdraw money they had invested since everyone is being walloped financially.
 Some areas of the construction industry have increased as people are still buying homes and need home repairs.
-However, some states, along with commercial construction employees, have seen an increase in unemployment numbers.
+However, some states and commercial construction employees have seen an increase in unemployment numbers.

 States Impacted